MoulyaAS/Mental-Stress-Detection/README.md

 ## Acknowledgments

-- Special thanks to Moulya A S for being my partner in this project.
+- Special thanks to Tejas Shivaprasad for being my partner in this project.
 - Inspired by various works in the field of AI-driven mental health assessment.

 ## Made By